diversenok/NtUtilsLibrary/Readme.md

 ## OS Versions

 The library targets Windows 7 or higher, both 32- and 64-bit editions.
 Though, some of the functionality might be available only on the latest 64-bit versions of Windows 11.
 Some examples are AppContainers and ntdll syscall unhooking.
 If a library function depends on an API that might not present on Windows 7, it uses delayed import and checks availability at runtime.
+Search for the use of `LdrxCheckDelayedImport` for more details.

 ## Reflection (aka RTTI)